Personal Development

 Super-curricular is different from extra-curricular.
 Extra-curricular activities are those outside of their chosen topic, and unrelated to students’ studies, whereas super-curricular activities take the subjects they study further, beyond what they have learnt at school.

 Each subject area has developed a super curricular poster to support students in taking their learning beyond their lessons.
-Click the link to the department of your choice:

 Personal Development in the Curriculum

-This is where we aim to develop our students’ knowledge, understanding and character through programmes such as tutor time and RSHE. for example lessons which develop our value of respectful on LGBTQ+ issues, sexual harrassment and so much more.
+This is where we aim to develop our students’ knowledge, understanding and character through programmes such as tutor time and RSHE. for example lessons which develop our value of respectful on LGBTQ+ issues, sexual harassment and so much more.

-We also support students in giving them the tools to prevent and manage your own well being.
-Click here for more information on our Student Support Centre (SSC)
+We also support students in giving them the tools to empower them to manage their own well being.

 Interactions with the working world